Temporal Sepsis Modeling: a Relational and Explainable-by-Design Framework: Context and Related Works

-To address the interpretability limitations of existing methods and lack of principled complexity control we represent patient trajectories as a root table linked to a secondary table of temporal observations.
+To address the interpretability limitations of existing methods and the lack of principled complexity control, we represent patient trajectories as a root table linked to a secondary table of temporal observations.
 MDL-based aggregation, combined with supervised discretization and selective Bayesian classification, yields compact, interpretable features suitable for varying prediction horizons.
+Unlike post-hoc explainability methods applied to black-box models, our approach provides intrinsic interpretability through probabilistic reasoning, without sacrificing predictive performance.
 Our methodology details (i) relational data representation, (ii) feature extraction and flattening, and (iii) MDL-driven variable selection and Bayesian classification.